Sun kissed Tan In Your 50s: The New Rules

 Shorts and tanks are fine for the shade, but, especially if you’re prone to sunburn, they aren’t very practical when it comes to UV protection.
 Better, if you invest in a piece that’s actually designed for sand and sun: it will be lightweight, easy to clean, and made to throw over a bikini and go.

-So, if your skin is as pale as a British rose, go for some UV protective beachwear.
+So, if your skin is as pale as a British rose, go for some UV-protective beachwear.
 Clothing and accessories with an Ultraviolet Protection Factor (UPF) feature tighter weaves than normal clothing which helps prevent UV rays from passing through.
 The average cotton tee has a UPF of 5, which means the garment allows 95% of the incoming UV rays to penetrate it, while an item with UPF 50+ will only allow 2% of the sun’s rays to pass.
 Among our favourite brands: Coolibar, Lilly Pulitzer, Athleta.

 If your skin is already a bit used to the sun, then choose breezy pants, flowing jumpsuits and classic kaftans.
-Some fabrics, like denim, are generally woven tight enough and are thick enough to actually block UV rays.
+Some fabrics, like denim, are generally woven tight enough and thick enough to actually block UV rays.
 Go jeans!

 Mind your salad

 Skin superfoods such as carrots, tomatoes and sweet potatoes have a very potent antioxidant called carotene.
-When you eat multiple servings of these fresh produce, it warms up your natural skin tone.
+When you eat multiple servings of this fresh produce, it warms up your natural skin tone.
 Dark, leafy greens like spinach and kale also contain large quantities of beta-carotene and are also responsible for affecting one’s skin pigmentation.
 Therefore, consuming regular quantities of these vegetables will also create a natural tan.

 And don’t skip dark chocolate!
 You might not sprinkle it on your salad but, as it is packed with flavonoids that can help protect against sunburn, could be a great snack.